Table of contents

-Sometimes, alternative nutritional intake administered through a feeding tube or injection is recommended to give the bowels a rest and reduce inflammation in the short term.
-This may be prescribed prior to surgery or when other methods fail to control symptoms.
+Sometimes, doctors recommend alternative nutritional intake administered through a feeding tube or injection to give the bowels a rest and reduce inflammation in the short term.
+They may prescribe this prior to surgery or when other methods fail to control symptoms.

 Some other common diets include those that are low residue or low-fiber so as to reduce the risk of intestinal blockage (in the case of narrowed intestines, strictures), soft, bland diets, or reduction in dairy intake.

 If the condition does not respond to medications or if you develop a fistula, fissure, or intestinal obstruction, surgery may be recommended.
 Surgery does not cure the disease even though over half of patients will require at least one surgery in their lifetime.
 These procedures normally involve the surgeon removing the damaged areas of the digestive tract and reconnecting the healthy parts.
 Surgeries may also be used to close fistulas and drain abscesses.
 It often increases the quality of life for patients for years.

 Unfortunately, symptoms of the condition often recur later in life near the area of reconnected tissue.
 When this happens, patients may undergo a second surgery.
 Following up the procedure immediately with medications can help increase the healing benefits.

 Support from family members and friends is an important component to help patients deal with the mental distress caused by the disease.

 If you liked this article, you should check out our other posts in the Nebula Research Library!